Courses at Penn - Useful Resources

 WHARTON CLASS REGISTRATION INFORMATION FOR NON-WHARTON STUDENTS

 The Wharton School welcomes students to Wharton MBA-level elective courses.
 These courses can add a valuable dimension to your education and your voices contribute to the Wharton classroom.
-The current academic schedule for Fall 2015 electives is:
+The current academic schedule for Spring 2016 electives is:

 - Full semester begins Wednesday, August 26th and ends Tuesday, December 8th